 Where did you grow up?

-ONE MILLION DOLLARS.
-Okay.
-Not really.
-My entertainment services are actually very reasonable, considering the bang for your buck.
-If you haven’t yet done so, contact me.
-I’ll answer your questions, see if the date you want is still available, and throw a no-obligation custom price quote your way.
+Pricing mostly depends on location and routing (if your event is held on a date and in a city that’s on the way to or from other gigs, the expenses will obviously be much lower than if your event requires special ten-hour trips each way, the day before and after).
 I’ll let you know right now, though, that I’m definitely not the cheapest, so if you’re just price-shopping, you should probably move on.
-On the other hand, if you’re looking for a guy who can really get the job done and blow away your audience, go ahead and contact me about your event now.
+On the other hand, if you’re looking for a guy who can really get the job done and blow away an adult audience, go ahead and contact me about your event now.